imagej/imagej.github.io/_pages/Editing_the_Wiki.md

 ```

 ## Adding and editing page *content*
+Pages on `imagej.github.io` are optimized to be written in git markdown, but will also read `html` formatting.
 This section will cover how to populate the *content* of your page, including: links to GitHub markdown resources, as well as guides on how to use this site's includes.

 #### Markdown
-Markdown is plain-text syntax formatting, allowing a user to easily and cleanly modify text with italics, bold, lists, etc. As a GitHub pages hosted website, imagej.github.io uses the `git` flavor of markdown.
+Markdown is plain-text syntax formatting, allowing a user to easily and cleanly modify text with italics, bold, ordered or bulleted lists, etc. As a GitHub pages hosted website, imagej.github.io uses the `git` flavor of markdown.
 [A basic Git markdown guide can be found here.](https://guides.github.com/features/mastering-markdown/)

 #### Using includes
 Includes provide more robust formatting options and are unique to this site.
-With includes, you can insert menus, images, tables, sideboxes, figures, math, warnings, etc into a page.
-For a full list of includes with utilization instructions, see below.
+With includes, you can insert menus, images, tables, sideboxes, figures, math, warnings, etc with pre-formatted settings into a page.
+For a full list of includes with utilization instructions, [see below](Editing_the_Wiki#available-includes).

 #### Available "includes"